MuhammedZohaib/My-Second-Brain/Java/JAVA and OOP.md

 ## Instance Variable:
 An _instance variable_ is a variable which is declared in a class but outside of constructors, methods, or blocks.
-Value of the attribute in the object is know as Instance Object.
+Value of the attribute in the object is known as Instance Object.

 # Object-Oriented Analysis and Design
 * Code